 The quality of the field for a FIFA competition game needs to be of the standard of the FIFA Quality Programme for Football Turf.

-This is unless it’s given permission by the International Football Association Board.
+This is unless the International Football Association Board permits it.

 This has only been the case in the last 10 years.
-Before this soccer fields were difficult to play on, as heavily used areas like the penalty box became muddy during the winter and fall months.
+Before this, soccer fields were difficult to play on, as heavily used areas like the penalty box became muddy during the winter and fall.

 How a Soccer Field is Marked